fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

   ability to stay as a manager
 - Your team only tries to prevent getting blamed, no effort is made to actually solve the problems at hand
-- They will not have the best canditates applying either, because a lot of people get to know about bad managers from other employees social life
+- They will not have the best candidates applying either, because a lot of people get to know about bad managers from other employees social life